-- □ Compound hysteresis When selected, allows hysteresis settings and curve data for a second hysteresis loop to be defined. - □ Coupled When selected, defines the force / deformation relationship for all degrees of freedom with respect to the deformation in the axial or normal direction.
+Compound hysteresis When selected, allows hysteresis settings and curve data for a second hysteresis loop to be defined.
+Coupled When selected, defines the force / deformation relationship for all

+■ Coupled When selected, defines the force / deformation relationship for all degrees of freedom with respect to the deformation in the axial or normal direction.
 When unset, the relationship in each degree of freedom is defined independently.